 To illustrate this concept, consider the following scenario where non-existent companies with false billing addresses are used to commit fraud.
 The vendor master file, vendor name, address, telephone number, government identification number and bank account number, are useful to identify false vendors.

 Using the vendor telephone number illustrates the concept of data mapping to identify fraud.
 A missing telephone number may be an indicator of a false vendor.
-Matching telephone numbers to employee information is an indicator of a false vendor.
+Matching telephone numbers to employee information can help uncover this fraud scheme.
 Area codes that are not consistent with the vendor address is an indicator of the mail forward technique of a false vendor.
 An illustration of data mapping patterns is:

 Vendor Invoice Number: